Michigan Matters: Champions for Mental Health Awareness Take Center Stage

 Southfield (CBS Detroit) – With May being Mental Health Awareness Month, three champions for mental wellness and raising the conversation about its importance — former Detroit Lions Quarterback Eric Hipple, NAMI-Michigan’s Kevin Fischer and BCBSM’s Dr. Amy McKenzie — appear on CBS 62’s “Michigan Matters” this Sunday at 7:30 am to discuss this critical issue.

-They appear with Carol Cain, Senior Producer/Host, as each shares experiences of dealing with mental health challenges and how the region and state are stepping up to help.READ MORE: Here’s A Look At Weekend Construction In The Metro Detroit Area
+They appear with Carol Cain, Senior Producer/Host, as each shares experiences of dealing with mental health challenges and how the region and state are stepping up to help.READ MORE: Stimulus Check Latest: Will You Get A Fourth Relief Payment?

 Hipple, a national speaker who has appeared before hundreds of organizations talking about it, shared how he has overcame his own personal challenges.
-He also offers advice for others who may be in need of help.READ MORE: FEMA To Give Detroit Additional 3 Months To Use Grant Money For Vaccination Efforts
+He also offers advice for others who may be in need of help.READ MORE: Unemployment In Michigan: 30,816 New Jobless Claims Filed Last Week

 Fischer, who runs the National Alliance of Mental Illness-Michigan Chapter, talks about the need to stop the stigma over getting help.
 He and his wife just launched a campaign “EVERYBODY-VS-STIGMA” which includes t-shirt and other apparel bearing the slogan.
 Folks like U.S. Sen. Debbie Stabenow are wearing the shirt and posting pictures on social media to show their support of it.
 They also created a new website www.everybodyvsstigma.com and all profits from sales are being donated to organizations promoting awareness of mental illness.

 Dr. McKenzie talked how Blue Cross Blue Shield of Michigan is helping its customers and employees with their mental health programs.
-And she shared information on how mental illness is impacting the community.MORE NEWS: Police: 2 Stable After Detroit Shooting
+And she shared information on how mental illness is impacting the community.MORE NEWS: If Kids Are Able To Get COVID Vaccine, Health Department May Re-Evaluate Michigan’s Re-Opening Plan

 Watch MICHIGAN MATTERS, Sunday at 7:30am on CBS 62